Updated Lineup For ROH Final Battle | 411MANIA

 Updated Lineup For ROH Final Battle

-AEW has an updated lineup for ROH Final Battle after this week’s Rampage.
-You can see the updated card below for the PPV, which airs on December 10th on PPV.
+AEW has an updated lineup for ROH Final Battle after this week’s episode of Dynamite.
+You can see the updated card below for the PPV, which airs on December 10th on PPV:

 * ROH World Championship: Chris Jericho vs. Claudio Castagnoli